2019 Prince Edward station attack: Timeline

 According to several news reports, some protesters conducted flash mobbing on MTR lines, damaging Mong Kok MTR station.
 They clashed with counter-demonstrators in one of the cabins of the Kwun Tong line train which was heading towards Tiu Keng Leng, as well as on the platform.
 The counter-demonstrators were armed with weapons including hammers and box cutters.

 Videos showed the police Raptor Squads arriving at Prince Edward station, clubbing and pepper-spraying travellers without arresting them.
 They also conducted arrests of others who were on the platform and on stationary trains on the Kwun Tong line.

 According to one passenger of the Central-bound train on the Tsuen Wan line, not all of the passengers in his cabin were protesters; other witnesses also accused the police of attacking those passengers without reason.

 The train then went to Yau Ma Tei station, where the injured passengers were evacuated by medics; bloodied bandages, tissues and umbrellas littered the scene.
 The station was closed soon afterwards by the police, even journalists and paramedics were not allowed to enter.
-One paramedic was reportedly waved a banner with the words "Hindering aid operations is violating International humanitarian law".
+One paramedic reportedly waved a banner with the words "Hindering aid operations is violating International humanitarian law".

 After the raid, seven people were sent to hospital.
 An additional three people from the initial Kwun Tong line conflict had been sent to the hospital via Yau Ma Tei station, before the arrival of the officers of the Hong Kong Fire Services Department.
 The fire department also admitted that the police who arrived before them had temporarily blocked the access of the platforms, delaying the rescue.
 It was reported that it took the injured over 2.5 hours to reach the hospital.